 The user can click the Edit button for each list item to open a new edit window, as show below.
-In this interface, the right BIDS Modality (drop down menu) and the suffix label (drop down menu) can set correctly, after which the associated BIDS Entities can be edited (double click black items).
-As a result, the new BIDS Output name is then shown in the bottom text field (green text indicates that the name is BIDS valid).
-This is a preview of the BIDS output data, if that looks satisfactory, the user can store this mapping to the bidsmap and return to the main window by clicking the OK button.
+In this interface, the right BIDS Modality (drop down menu) and the suffix label (drop down menu) can set correctly, after which the associated BIDS Labels can be edited (double click black items).
+As a result, the new BIDS Output name is then shown in the bottom text field.
+This is a preview of the BIDS output data, if that looks satisfactory (NB: green text indicates that BIDS valid), the user can store this mapping to the bidsmap and return to the main window by clicking the OK button.
 Editing the source attributes of a study bidsmap is usually not necessary and adviced against.
 See The bidsmap explained for more explanation about the special bidsmap features.